eea/art17-consultation/docs/overview/source/roles.rst

 =====

 Roles are sets of permissions that can be given to users.
-An user can have zero, one or many roles.
+An user can have zero, one or more roles.

 The main roles used in the application are: